Dr. Bojana Weatherly On Overcoming Victimhood, the Benefits of Meditation and Mindfulness, and More

 That’s important for your health because the parasympathetic nervous system, aka the “rest and digest” system, is responsible for many of our vital functions, including digestion.
 So when that system is perpetually turned off, there are consequences.
 “It’s not allowing for a normal digestive process.
 It basically just goes into survival mode, and that’s no longer a priority,” says Dr. Weatherly, noting that this can lead to or exacerbate conditions like IBS or Crohn’s

 The parasympathetic nervous system also controls our immune function, and so your overall immunity is lower when you’re living in a state of victimhood.
 That means you’re more likely to get sick or develop chronic conditions, and have a harder time healing once you do contract something.
-Fortunately, none of this is permanent: stepping out of the victimhood mentality allows you to reduce your stress levels such that your parasympathetic nervous system turns back on.
+Fortunately, none of this is permanent: stepping out of the victimhood mentality allows you to reduce your stress levels and allow your parasympathetic nervous system to turn back on.

 So how do you make that mental shift?
-You guessed it: by leveraging the benefits of mindfulness.
+You guessed it: by leveraging the benefits of meditation and mindfulness.

 The Science of Mindfulness and Stress Reduction Practices